jpthiele/dealii-Wiki/Eclipse.md

 # A note upfront on using Subversion and Eclipse

 If you will want to use subversion or some other version control system for the project you are about to set up, you first need to install the Eclipse plugin that can handle this -- installing the plugin later will not convert the project into one that uses subversion, even if the directories in which it is located have previously been created by subversion.
-See below about how to install the subversion plugin.
+See below for how to install the subversion plugin.

 # Useful tricks

+## Changing heap size

 The settings file `eclipse.ini` is located right next to Eclipse executable.
 You might want to increase heap size by changing the following options:
 * `-Xms256m`
 * `-Xmx2048m`
 The numbers indicate heap size in megabytes.

-## Cleaning up source directory
+## Completely cleaning up the source directory

 Eclipse creates two files in the source directory: `.cproject` and  `.project`.
-If you want to completely clean up the project settings completely, be sure to remove those files after the project is removed for the workspace.
+If you want to completely clean up the project settings completely, be sure to remove those files after the project is removed from the workspace.

 ## Removing Eclipse workspace lock

 Eclipse 'locks' workspace directory to ensure only one instance is using it at the time.
 If Eclipse crashes sometimes the lock is not removed, and the workspace cannot be used.
 To resolve that issue delete `.lock` file located in `YOUR WORKSPACE DIR/.metadata`

+## Alternative dark themes

 If you do not like the built-in dark theme of Eclipse, you can try installing plugins for a better experience: https://marketplace.eclipse.org/category/free-tagging/theme
 - Darkest Dark Theme: https://marketplace.eclipse.org/content/darkest-dark-theme-devstyle